 (Method 2) To Cook in a Round Frying Pan

-Heat the pan over medium heat.
-Then, dip a folded paper towel in 2 Tbsp neutral oil and apply a thin layer of oil to the pan.
-To check if the pan is hot enough, put a drop of the egg mixture in the pan.
-When you hear a sizzling sound, the pan is ready.
-Then, pour a thin layer of the egg mixture into the pan, quickly tilting the pan so that the egg mixture coats the entire cooking surface.
+Heat the pan on medium.
+Dip a folded paper towel in 2 Tbsp neutral oil and apply a thin layer to the pan.
+Add a drop of egg mixture; if it sizzles, it's ready.
+Pour a thin layer of egg into the pan and quickly tilt it so the mixture coats the entire cooking surface.

-Move the rolled omelette to the far side of the pan where you started to roll and apply more oil to the pan with a paper towel, even under the omelette.
-Pour in a thin layer of the egg mixture to just cover the bottom of the pan again.
-Make sure to lift the omelette to spread the mixture underneath.
+Move the rolled omelette to the far side of the pan.
+Reapply more oil with a paper towel, even under the omelette.
+Pour the second thin layer of egg, just enough to cover the bottom of the pan.
+Lift the rolled omelette and tilt the pan to spread the egg mixture underneath.

-When the new layer of egg has set and is still soft on top, start rolling it from one side to the other.
-This is optional, but I placed another layer of ½ nori sheet on top before rolling.
+When the new layer of egg has set and is still soft on top, roll it from the far side toward the handle.
+I placed another layer of ½ nori sheet (optional) on top before rolling.

-Remove it from the pan and place the omelette on a bamboo sushi mat.
-While it’s still hot, roll up the omelette in the bamboo mat to help set its shape.
+Remove the omelette from the pan and place it on a bamboo sushi mat.
+While still hot, roll up the omelette in the mat to set its shape.
 Let it stand for 5 minutes.

 To Serve

 Peel and grate 3 oz daikon radish.
 Gently squeeze the water out and place in a small dish or bowl.
-Pour soy sauce over the grated daikon and serve on the side with the Tamagoyaki.
+Pour soy sauce over the grated daikon and serve on the side.

 To Store

-You can put the Tamagoyaki in an airtight container and store in the freezer for up to 2 weeks.
+Once cool, place it in an airtight container and store in the refrigerator for 2–3 days or in the freezer for up to 2 weeks.
 Defrost overnight in the refrigerator or microwave.